microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/search-api-overview.md

   - [Refine search results](/graph/search-concept-aggregation)

 - Explore the search APIs in  [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).

-## What's new

-Find out about the [latest new features and updates](/graph/whats-new-overview) for this API set.
+- Find out about the [latest new features and updates](/graph/whats-new-overview) for this API set.